-David Wise grew up in a family of winter sport enthusiasts in the Nevada town of Reno, a stone’sthrow from the popular American ski resorts of California.
+David Wise grew up in a family of winter sports enthusiasts in the Nevada town of Reno, not far from California’s popular ski resorts.
 On skis from the age of three, he developed a love of jumping, be it on the trampoline in his back garden or on the Sierra Nevada slopes.
-After joining a local freestyle skiing team at the age of 11, the precocious youngster discovered the halfpipe event, in which he began to compete at junior level.
+After joining a local freestyle skiing team at the age of 11, the youngster discovered the halfpipe event, in which he began to compete at junior level.

 Bag of tricks

-Excelling at his chosen discipline, Wise was crowned American champion at the age of 15, and made his FIS Freestyle Skiing World Cup debut three years later.
+Excelling at his chosen discipline, Wise was crowned US champion at the age of 15 and made his FIS Freestyle Skiing World Cup debut three years later.
 In 2009, he became the first skier to land the double cork 1260, a trick that would become his signature move.

-Having captured the halfpipe titles in the 2012 World Cup and the 2013 FIS Freestyle World Ski Championships in Voss (NOR), the American athlete also claimed a record three successive Winter X-Games crowns in Aspen (USA) between 2012 and 2014.
+Having captured the halfpipe titles in the 2012 World Cup and at the 2013 FIS Freestyle World Ski Championships in Voss (NOR), the American athlete also claimed a record three successive Winter X Games crowns in Aspen (USA) between 2012 and 2014.

 On 18 February 2014, in difficult, snowy conditions at Rosa Khutor Extreme Park, Wise dug deep to prevail in the Olympic halfpipe final, producing a resilient first run that featured two double corks, including one of his trademark 1260s, and earning a score of 92.00 that his rivals were incapable of trumping.
 Canada’s Mike Riddle (90.60) and France’s Kevin Rolland (88.60) took silver and bronze.